 \section{Discussions and conclusions}

-In this paper, we study the Connes spectral distance of Fock states in $4D$ generalized noncommutative phase space.
+In this paper, we study the Connes spectral distance of Fock states in a 4D generalized noncommutative phase space.
 By virtue of the Hilbert-Schmidt operatorial formulation, we obtain the Dirac operator and a spectral triple corresponding to the generalized noncommutative phase space.
 Based on the ball condition, we obtain some constraint relations about the optimal elements.
 Using these constraint relations, we construct the corresponding optimal elements and derive the Connes spectral distance between two Fock states.

-We find that the spectral distances in noncommutative phase space are shorter than those in normal phase space.
-This is intuitive and reasonable, because the noncommutativity of the space will lead to some kind of nonlocality.
+We find that the spectral distances in noncommutative phase spaces are shorter than those in normal phase spaces.
+This is intuitive and reasonable, because the noncommutativity of the space will lead to some type of nonlocality.
 This nonlocality can make the distances shorter equivalently.
-We also find that these spectral distances in $4D$ generalized noncommutative phase space are additive and satisfy the normal Pythagoras theorem.
-When the noncommutative parameter $\theta=\sqrt{\mu\nu}$ equals zero, the results return to those in normal quantum phase space.
-But if $\theta\to \hbar$, these Connes spectral distances will become zero.
-This will cause some singularities.
-Usually, we assume $\theta\ll \hbar$.
+These spectral distances in the 4D generalized noncommutative phase space are additive and satisfy the normal Pythagoras theorem.
+When the noncommutative parameter $\theta=\sqrt{\mu\nu}$ goes to zero, the results return to those in normal quantum phase space.
+But if $\theta\to \hbar$, these Connes spectral distances will go to zero.
+This may cause some singularities.

 Here we only study the Connes spectral distances between Fock states.
 Obviously, these distances depend on the specific quantum states being considered.
 One can also study the spectral distances between other kinds of pure states and mixed states.
 In a noncommutative space, a pure state is the analog of a traditional point in a normal commutative space, and the spectral distance between pure states corresponds to the geodesic distance between points.
 Different kinds of quantum states can form different kinds of abstract spaces, and these spaces have different mathematical structures.
 So studies of the Connes spectral distances between quantum states can help us to study the mathematical structures of the spaces and also physical properties of the quantum systems.